friedev/forum/README.md

 # Forum

-A basic web forum for the CSCE 464 course project.
+A basic PHP web forum for the CSCE 464 course project.

-*Currently a work-in-progress; the current implementation is frontend-only.*
+*Work-in-progress.*

 ## Installation

-This site requires SSI support.
+This site requires SSI support, MariaDB/MySQL, PHP 7, and mysqli.

 ## License